garden-io/garden/docs/reference/providers/kubernetes.md

 [providers](#providers) > [kaniko](#providerskaniko) > [util](#providerskanikoutil) > annotations

-Specify annotations to apply to the garden-util Pod and Deployment.
+Specify annotations to apply to each garden-util pod and deployments.

 | Type     | Required |
 | -------- | -------- |